bgzdaniel/PubMedTempGraph/README.md

 - **ChromaDB:** Chroma DB is an open-source vector storage system designed for efficiently storing and retrieving vector embeddings.

-- **llama2.cpp:** llama2.cpp implements Meta's LLaMa2 architecture in efficient C/C++ to enable a fast local runtime.
+- **llama.cpp:** llama.cpp implements Meta's LLaMa2 architecture in efficient C/C++ to enable a fast local runtime.

 ## Installation & set-up

 1. **Prerequisites:**
    - Ensure you have Python installed on your system.
 Your Python version should match 3.10.
    - Ensure to have conda installed on your system.
    - Create a folder where you want to store the project.
-Call it e.g. pupMedTempGraph

 2. **Create a Conda Environment:**
    - Create a conda environment